 We have seen in recent residential projects the need for bringing the outdoors inside, whether it's through green walls, biophilic designs, or interior courtyards, especially in countries with dry and hot climates.
 When it comes to countries of the Arab world, creating these outdoor-inspired inner spaces is a lot more than just bringing in some sunlight and fresh air, it is an architectural expression of a rich culture that transcended generations and inspired nations beyond their borders.
 In this article, we will explore how cultural and social norms influenced the creation of traditional courtyard houses in Arabian countries and how their unique architectural features were reimagined in modern contexts.

-It is believed that courtyard houses first appeared at the beginning of the third millennium in “Bilad al Sham”, the land which includes the countries between the rivers of Tigris and Euphrates.
+It is believed that courtyard houses first appeared at the beginning of the third millennium in “Bilad al-Sham”, the land which includes the countries between the rivers of Tigris and Euphrates.
 Syrian and Iraqi nomads inaugurated the architectural layout when they set up their tents around a central feature in the desert to provide protection for their cattle.
-Shortly after, courtyards became an essential feature of Arab and Islamic architecture, highlighting the need of an enclosed-yet-open area in residential architecture.
+Shortly after, courtyards became an essential feature of Arab and Islamic architecture, highlighting the need for an enclosed yet open area in residential architecture.

-In addition to climatic factors, social and cultural factors were highly influential to their creation.
+In addition to climatic factors, social and cultural factors were highly influential in their creation.
 Arabian countries, regardless of their religion or place of origin, highly value close-knit families and familial obligations and gatherings.
 Many countries prioritize families along with faith, making it a critical determining factor of personal status, honor, and dignity.
 This is why families often reside in large premises, making room for numerous offspring and extended family members.
 Privacy is also a huge influence on the internal and external organization and appearance of traditional courtyard houses.
-In addition to it being and important factor and one of the core distinctive value of Islam, families refrained from boasting about their financial status in public, creating an architectural contrast of the exterior and interior.
+In addition to it being an important factor and one of the core distinctive values of Islam, families refrained from boasting about their financial status in public, creating an architectural contrast between the exterior and interior.

 It is important to note that not all Arabian countries have identical courtyard house typologies, some use different ornamentation techniques, some different landscaping, and others a completely different layout.
 The majority of traditional courtyard houses include: